luoluobuli/WebGPU-MPM-based-Snow-Simulation/README.md

 #### Grid-to-particle
 In this step, we're going to accumulate the new momentums onto the particles based on the grid cells, and then we'll update the particle's position based on that momentum.

 To do this, we're going to use our B-spline weights from before as well as the grid loop to determine the influence each *grid cell* now has on the current *particle*.
-After we've added up the velocity contributions from all the grid cells, we can then update the position!
+After we've added up the velocity contributions from all the grid cells, we can then update the position.

 ```wgsl
 let particle = &particle_data[thread_index];